Junkers Ju 52/3m

 These first bombers were named Ju 52/3mg3e and armed the Luftwaffe’s first bomber squadrons mainly as schooling planes.
 They were able to transporting a 3,311 lb (1,500 kg) bomb load.
-The semi-retractable ventral ‘dustbin’, mounting a 7,92mm MG 15 machine-gun, had been commonly removed from the early transports aircrafts, even though they kept the single MG 15 placed in an open dorsal position to give rearward protection.
+The semi-retractable ventral ‘dustbin’, mounting a 7,92 mm MG 15 machine-gun, had been commonly removed from the early transports aircraft, even though they kept the single MG 15 placed in an open dorsal position to give rearward protection.

-A full loaded Ju 52 has also been capable of land inside a range of just 1,312 ft (400 metres), with the exception of the most unfavorable circumstances.
+A full loaded Ju 52 has also been capable of land inside a range of just 1,312 ft (400 metres), except for the most unfavorable circumstances.
 Numerous current military STOL aircraft don’t have a substantially superior performance.
-Additionally the rugged undercarriage and really robust airframe allowed the Ju 52 to use non-tarmacked and somewhat harsh air stripes.
+Additionally, the rugged undercarriage and really robust airframe allowed the Ju 52 to use non-tarmacked and somewhat harsh air stripes.

 Ju 52s flexibility was improved by the opportunity to run from wheel, twin-float landing or ski gear.

 Right after the Ju52/3mg3e with 725 hp BMW 132A-3 motors emerged subsequent military versions identified by suffixes from g4e to g14e, which represented either the particular purpose of a specific version (ambulance, transport, mine clearance etc), the use of subsequent variations of the BMW 132 power plant, which was a license-built type of the Hornet, or various design modifications.